ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step09.md

 Cordova plugins are used when you want to access native functionality from your application.

+In this lab you will learn how to:

+* use the status bar plugin
+* use the platform service
+* create a non-HTTP service
+* use promises
+* use promises and observables together by mapping the promises to observables
+* use `flatMap` to essentially "chain" observables
+* keep complex code clean

 ## Status Bar

 The application is currently using some corodova plugings.
 You just don't have to interact with them much, yet.